-- It is important that all of the foregoing conventions and protocols are adhered to when planning a flight through the NAT HLA.
+It is important that all of the foregoing conventions and protocols are adhered to when planning a flight through the NAT HLA.
 Guidance on the flight planning requirements for specific routes is given in Chapter 4.
 Correct completion and addressing of the filed flight plan is extremely important.
-Nonobservance of any of the NAT HLA planning principles, or even simple syntax errors in the filed FPL, can lead to delays in data processing and/or to the subsequent issuing of clearances to the flights concerned.
+Non-observance of any of the NAT HLA planning principles, or even simple syntax errors in the filed FPL, can lead to delays in data processing and/or to the subsequent issuing of clearances to the flights concerned.
 Despite the growing use of automated flight planning systems a significant proportion of flight plans submitted in respect of flights through the North Atlantic region continue to contain errors.
 In some instances these errors are such that the flight plan is rejected and the operator is required to re-submit a corrected version.
 New and/or infrequent North Atlantic operators are earnestly recommended to make diligent reference to this document.
 Furthermore it should be noted that a free text editor is available on the EUROCONTROL website that can validate any proposed ICAO flight plan before filing.
 It will advise if a flight plan is acceptable for routes, altitudes and transitions.
-If the flight plan would be rejected, this editor will describe what is wrong, thereby allowing the operator to repair it before filing. - 16.5.2 The guidance in the paragraphs that follow here refer to the ICAO model flight plan form as described in Chapter 4 of ICAO PANS/ATM Doc 4444. - 16.5.3 If filing via an OTS track, particularly during peak traffic periods, it must be appreciated that ATC may not be able to clear the aircraft as planned.
+If the flight plan would be rejected, this editor will describe what is wrong, thereby allowing the operator to repair it before filing.

+- 16.5.2 The guidance in the paragraphs that follow here refer to the ICAO model flight plan form as described in Chapter 4.4 of the Procedures for Air Navigation Services Air Traffic Management (PANS-ATM, Doc 4444).

+- 16.5.3 If filing via an OTS track, particularly during peak traffic periods, it must be appreciated that ATC may not be able to clear the aircraft as planned.
 ATC will, if possible, first offer a clearance on the planned track but at a different flight level.
-If, however, no reasonable alternative level is available, or if the offered flight level is unacceptable to the flight crew, then ATC will clear the aircraft via another OTS track.
-When filing the ATC flight plan, the Dispatcher may enter the details of such an acceptable alternative track in Field 18 of the ICAO FPL.
-This will be taken into account by ATC if indeed having to clear the aircraft via a route other than that planned. - 16.5.4 In order to signify that a flight is approved to operate in the NAT HLA, the letter 'X' shall be inserted, in addition to the letter 'S', within Item 10 of the flight plan.
-A 'W' must also be included in Item 10 to indicate that the flight is approved for RVSM operations. - 16.5.5 For flights which intend to operate through the New York Oceanic East or West, or Santa Maria Oceanic FIRs, RNAV 10 (RNP 10) or RNP- 4 approval is required in order to benefit from the reduced lateral separations employed here.
-Any NAT HLA aircraft intending to fly within these airspaces should ensure that its RNP approval status is also included in the flight plan.
-Specifically such operators should annotate ICAO flight plan Item 10 (Equipment) with the letter "R" and annotate Item 18 (Other Information) with, as appropriate, "PBN/A1 (for RNAV 10 (RNP 10) approval) or PBN/L1 (for RNP 4 approval)" (see Chapter 4). - 16.5.6 For Flights planning to operate through specified ADS-B service areas and wishing to benefit from that service the appropriate equipage and authorisation for ADS-B use should be indicated by filing the B1 or B2 descriptor as appropriate in Item 10b of the flight plan.
+If, however, no reasonable alternative level is available, or if the offered flight level is unacceptable to the flight crew, then ATC will clear the aircraft via another route/OTS track.

+- 16.5.4 In order to signify that a flight is approved to operate in the NAT HLA, the letter 'X' shall be inserted, in addition to the letter 'S', within Item 10 of the flight plan.
+A 'W' must also be included in Item 10 to indicate that the flight is approved for RVSM operations.

+- 16.5.5 The NAT Data Link Mandate (DLM) requires aircraft to be equipped with, and operating, CPDLC and ADS-C in the NAT region from FL 290 to FL 410 inclusive.
+The ICAO flight plan should indicate data link equipage as follows:

+- Item 10 (Equipment)

+- o "J5" (CPDLC SATCOM FANS 1/A Inmarsat)

+- o "J7" (CPDLC SATCOM FANS 1/A Iridium)

+- o "D1" (ADS-C)

+- 16.5.6 Approval for RNAV 10 (RNP 10), RNP 4, RCP 240 and RSP 180 is required in order to benefit from the reduced lateral separations employed in the NAT Region.
+Any NAT HLA aircraft should ensure that its PBN and PBCS approval status is included in the ICAO flight plan as follows:

+- Item 10 (Equipment)

+- o "R" (PBN approved)

+- o "P2" (CPDLC RCP 240)

+- Item 18 (Other Information)

+- o "PBN/A1" (RNAV 10 (RNP 10) approval)

+- o "PBN/L1" (RNP 4 approval)

+- o "SUR/RSP180" (ADS-C RSP 180)

+- 16.5.7 For flights planning to operate through specified ADS-B service areas and wishing to benefit from that service the appropriate equipage and authorisation for ADS-B use should be indicated by filing the B1 or B2 descriptor as appropriate in Item 10b of the flight plan.